Dual Descent ALM and ADMM: Related Works

-In recent years, researchers have extended the ADMM framework to solve nonconvex multi-block problem \eqref{eq: mb-nlp}, where $h_i(x_i) = A_ix_i$ is affine for all $i\in [p]$ \cite{gonccalves2017convergence,hong2016convergence,jiang2019structured,lipong2015global,liu2019linearized,melo2017iteration,melo2017jacobi,wang2015convergence,wang2014convergence,wang2015global}.
-The asymptotical convergence and an iteration complexity of $\mathcal{O}(\epsilon^{-2})$ are established based on two crucial assumptions on the problem data: (a) $g_p = 0$ and (b) the column space of $A_p$ contains the column space of the concatenated matrix $[A_1, \cdots, A_{p-1}]$.
-Assumption (a) provides a way to control dual iterates by primal iterates, while assumption (b) is required for ADMM to locate a feasible solution in the limit.
-See also \cite[Table 1]{sun2019two} for a comparison on other assumptions.
+In recent years, researchers have extended the ADMM framework to solve nonconvex multi-block problem \eqref{eq: mb-nlp}, where $h_i(x_i) = A_ix_i$ is affine for all $i\in [p]$ \cite{gonccalves2017convergence,hong2016convergence,jiang2019structured,melo2017iteration,melo2017jacobi,wang2015global}.
+The asymptotical convergence and an iteration complexity of $\mathcal{O}(\epsilon^{-2})$ are established based on two crucial conditions on the problem data: (a) $g_p = 0$ and (b) the column space of $A_p$ contains the column space of the concatenated matrix $[A_1, \cdots, A_{p-1}]$.Condition (a) provides a way to control dual iterates by primal iterates, while condition (b) is required for ADMM to locate a feasible solution in the limit.
+See also \cite[Table 1]{sun2019two} for a summary of other assumptions.
 These two assumptions are almost necessary for the convergence of nonconvex ADMM.
-Namely, when either one of the two assumptions fails to hold, divergent examples have been found; see \cite{wang2015global}.
+Namely, when either one of the two assumptions fails to hold, divergent examples have been found.

-There are also several works investigating the convergence of nonconvex ADMM without assumptions (a) and (b).
-In particular, Jiang et al. \cite{jiang2019structured} proposed to run ADMM on a penalty relaxation of \eqref{eq: mb-nlp} with $p+1$ blocks of variables.
+There are also several works investigating the convergence of nonconvex ADMM without conditions (a) and (b).
+In particular, Jiang et al. \cite{jiang2019structured} proposed to run ADMM on a penalty relaxation of \eqref{eq: mb-nlp}.
 K. Sun and XA.
-Sun \cite{sun2019two,sun2021two} proposed a two-level framework that embeds a specially structured three-block ADMM inside an ALM.
-For weakly convex minimization with affine constraints, works \cite{zeng2021moreau,zhang2020proximal} demonstrate two multi-block variants of the proximal ALM that do not require assumptions (a) or (b).
+Sun \cite{sun2019two,sun2021two} proposed a two-level framework that embeds a structured three-block ADMM inside an ALM.
+For weakly convex minimization over affine constraints, works \cite{zeng2021moreau,zhang2020proximal} demonstrate two ADMM variants that do not require assumptions (a) or (b).

 Zhu et al. \cite{zhu2020first} considered nonlinear coupling constraints of the form $h(x_1) + Bx_2=0$.
-Assuming assumption (a) and a straightforward extension of assumption (b), i.e., the range of the nonlinear mapping $h$ belongs to the column space of the matrix $B$, the authors derived an ADMM-like algorithm named NAPP-AL, which achieves the same $\mathcal{O}(\epsilon^{-2})$ iteration complexity.
+Assuming condition (a) and a straightforward extension of condition (b), i.e., the range of the nonlinear mapping $h$ belongs to the column space of the matrix $B$, the authors derived the $\mathcal{O}(\epsilon^{-2})$ iteration complexity.